BytePane

 After comparing all three, here are practical recommendations for different situations.

-• New project, no strong preference -- Use pnpm.
-It is the fastest, most disk-efficient, and prevents phantom dependencies.
+• New project, no strong preference -- Use pnpm if the project is already on a supported Node version.
+It is fast, disk-efficient, and catches phantom dependencies.
 The CLI is nearly identical to npm.

 • Existing npm project, team happy -- Stay with npm.
 The performance gap has narrowed, and migration has a cost.
 Focus on using npm ci in CI/CD.

 • Large monorepo -- Use pnpm.
-Its workspace support, filtering, and strict isolation are best-in-class for multi-package repositories.
+Its workspace support, filtering, and strict isolation are strong for multi-package repositories.

 • Already using Yarn Berry -- Stay with Yarn.
 Plug'n'Play is unique to Yarn and provides significant benefits once configured.
 Use the node_modules linker if PnP causes compatibility issues.